eruber/bulkimageresizingtool/README.md

        $ pip install --editable .
        $ birt --help

-Without using **pip** a manual installation when the current directory is contains the **BIRT setup.py** file would look like this
+To install **BIRT** to use and not edit the source code, on Windows after downloading the zip file archive and unarchiving it do

+		cd bulkimageresizingtool
 		python -m venv BIRT_VEN
-		BIRT_VENV/Scripts/activate.bat
+		BIRT_VENV/Scripts/activate
-		python setup.py install
+		pip install .
 		birt --help